Nectin-3

 Nectin-3, also known as nectin cell adhesion molecule 3, is a protein that in humans is encoded by the NECTIN3 gene.

 Nectin-3 belongs to the family of immunoglobulin(Ig)-like cellular adhesion molecules involved in Ca2+-independent cellular adhesion in several tissues during the development and was firstly isolated at the turn of 20th and 21st century.

 Structure and localization

 Nectin-3 has three splicing variants, nectin-3α, which is the biggest one, nectin-3β and the smallest variant nectin-3γ.

-Nectin-3α (same as the other splicing variants) is abundately expressed in testis, on slightly level it is also expressed in heart, brain, liver or kidney.
-It has been also proved that nectin-3α is together with nectin-2 localize at the junctional complex regions in small intestina absorptive epitelia.
+Nectin-3α (same as the other splicing variants) is abundately expressed in testis, on slightly lower level it is also expressed in heart, brain, liver or kidney.
+It has been also proved that nectin-3α is together with nectin-2 localize at the junctional complex regions in small intestina absorptive epithelia.
 Nectin-3γ is also detectable in lung, liver and kidney.
 Nectin-3 is expressed not only on epithelial cells as another nectins, but there was shown that, as the only member of nectin family, it is expressed also on T- lymphocytes.